nwbvt/number-formatter/README.md

 # number-formatter

-A Clojure app for printing out the English form of numbers up to 1E45-1
+A Clojure app for printing out the (American) English form of numbers up to 1E63-1
+Note: This is using the American number system, as defined http://www.merriam-webster.com/table/dict/number.htm No milliards or crazy upping names every 10^6, for those more used to the European number systems

 ## Usage